paulfitz/daff/README.md

  * http://okfnlabs.org/blog/2013/08/08/diffing-and-patching-data.html : a summary of where the library came from.
  * http://blog.okfn.org/2013/07/02/git-and-github-for-data/ : a post about storing small data in git/github.
  * http://blog.ouseful.info/2013/08/27/diff-or-chop-github-csv-data-files-and-openrefine/ : counterpoint - a post discussing tracked-changes rather than diffs.
+ * http://blog.byronjsmith.com/makefile-shortcuts.html : a tutorial on using `make` for data, with daff in the mix.
+"Since git considers changes on a per-line basis, looking at diffs of comma-delimited and tab-delimited files can get obnoxious.
+The program daff fixes this problem."

 ## License